isomerpages/csc-corp/pages/faq.md

 <h4>Withdrawing Your Registration</h4>

-<p class="mini-header" id="withdraw-application">Withdrawing your application before Training Coordinator (TC) approval</p>
+<p class="mini-header" id="withdraw-application">Cancelling your application before Training Coordinator (TC) approval</p>

-<p>You may withdraw any application that your TC has not yet approved on the portal directly under the <b>“Check Application Status”</b> page by clicking on the <b>“Withdraw”</b> button on the relevant application under the <b>“Pending Applications”</b> section.
-A simple guide on the steps to cancel a pending application on the programme portal is linked <a target="_blank" href="https://go.gov.sg/cancel-appln-pp">here</a></p>
+<p>To cancel your pending application in the CSC LEARN platform, start by clicking on <b>“My Applications”</b>.
+Find and click on the application you want to cancel to view its details.
+Look for the text <b>“You may cancel this application here”</b> and click this link to cancel.
+Once completed, your application status will change to <b>“Cancelled”</b>. </p>

 <p class="mini-header" id="withdraw-registration">Withdrawing your registration after programme placement</p>